History of IBM: 1880s–1924: The origin of IBM

-Key events

-1890–1895: Hollerith's punched cards used for 1890 Census.
-The U.S. Census Bureau contracts to use Herman Hollerith's punched card tabulating technology on the 1890 United States Census.
+The U.S. Census Bureau contracted to use Herman Hollerith's punched card tabulating technology on the 1890 United States census.
 That census was completed in 6-years and estimated to have saved the government $5 million.
-The prior, 1880, census had required 8-years.
-The years required are not directly comparable; the two differed in: population size, data collected, resources (census bureau headcount, machines, ...), and reports prepared.
 The total population of 62,947,714, the family, or rough, count, was announced after only six weeks of processing (punched cards were not used for this tabulation).
-Hollerith's punched cards become the tabulating industry standard for input for the next 70 years.
-Hollerith's The Tabulating Machine Company is later consolidated into what becomes IBM.

-1906: Hollerith Type I Tabulator.
-The first tabulator with an automatic card feed and control panel.
+Hollerith's punched cards become the tabulating industry standard for input for the next 70 years, and were initially sold as The Tabulating Machine Company.
+In 1906, Hollerith made the first tabulator with an automatic card feed and control panel.
+Hollerith later expanded to private businesses in the United States and abroad.
+In 1911, due to declining health, Hollerith sold the business to financier Charles Flint for $2.3 million.

-1911: Formation.
-Charles Flint, a trust organizer, engineers the amalgamation of four companies: The Tabulating Machine Company, the International Time Recording Company, the Computing Scale Company of America, and the Bundy Manufacturing Company.
-The amalgamated companies manufacture and sell or lease machinery such as commercial scales, industrial time recorders, meat and cheese slicers, tabulators, and punched cards.
-The new holding company, Computing-Tabulating-Recording Company, is based in Endicott.
-Including the amalgamated subsidiaries, CTR had 1,300 employees with offices and plants in Endicott and Binghamton, New York; Dayton, Ohio; Detroit, Michigan; and Washington, D.C.
+On June 16, 1911, Flint merged the four companies into a new holding company named the Computing-Tabulating-Recording Company (CTR), headquartered in Endicott.
+The consolidation aimed to diversify the company's revenue sources and mitigate risks associated with dependence on a single industry.
+The consolidated entity initially had 1,300 employees and offices/plants in several locations across the United States and Toronto, Ontario.
+The amalgamated companies started manufacturing, and selling or leasing machinery such as commercial scales, industrial time recorders, meat and cheese slicers, tabulators, and punched cards.
+The individual companies continued operating under their established names as subsidiaries of CTR until the holding company was dissolved in 1933.